Biography

 At that point, she left music completely and started a life on a rocky road.

-Because blood is thicker than water, when she had her own bar in the mid-1990s, she organised evenings with karaoke competitions and sometimes sat on the edge of the bar on weekends singing along to well-known Dutch songs to entertain her customers.
+Because blood is thicker than water, when she had her own bar in the mid-1990s, she organised evenings with live music and karaoke competitions and sometimes sat on the edge of the bar on weekends singing along to well-known Dutch songs to entertain her customers.

-In the late 1990s, Janny took singing lessons with Linda van der Mee, a Dutch qualified singing and piano teacher.
+In the late 1990s, Janny took singing lessons with Linda van der Mee at her home in Arnhem, a Dutch qualified singing and piano teacher.
 Linda discovered that Janny was not breathing properly, for which she gave her exercises.
 Linda asked Janny if she was interested in "musical".
 Although Janny knew many songs from the radio, she had no idea what her teacher was talking about.
 But the tunes sounded fun, so "let's give it a chance".

 In 2002, Janny moved to Spain.
 Sometimes she sang songs in a karaoke bar, otherwise she stuck to listening to CDs.